mdgolamfardin/Flashcard-Game-French/README.md

 This project is designed to help users learn French vocabulary through a digital flashcard application built with Python.
 It presents words in French and asks the user to recall the English translation, excluding words from the dataset that the user gets right.

-Welcome to the French-Word-Flash-Card repository!
-This project is designed to help users learn French vocabulary through a digital flashcard application built with Python.
-It presents words in French and asks the user to recall the English translation, excluding words from the dataset that the user gets right.

 ## Project Structure

 This repository includes the following files and directories: